ldelossa/way-shell/README.md

 Currently, the easiest way to run Way-Shell is to use a [toolbox](https://github.com/containers/toolbox).

 A makefile exists in `contrib/toolbox/fedora` which will automate the setup of a sway-shell toolbox container.
+Just run 'make' in that directory after you installed toolbox.

 You may need to adjust the container's `FROM` statement to match your Fedora version.